Integrating Into CI

 • Head build: a build from a development branch, like a Pull Request

-2. Create a second PR to configure uploading head builds.
+2. All head builds.
 Uploading head builds is most commonly done from CI that is run on each pull request.

 πŸ“˜